mlcommons/inference/cloud/image_classification/README.md

 Download the model and dataset for the model you want to benchmark.

-Both local and docker environment need to 2 environment variables set:
+Both local and docker environment need to set 2 environment variables:
 ```
 export MODEL_DIR=YourModelFileLocation
 export DATA_DIR=YourImageNetLocation